 I’m not saying that you should attempt to take your child to dinner with you and expect them to sit through a 3-course meal.
 Start small and work up!
-It might be that you will just have a main course in the restaurant of your choosing and that is as much as you do for the first couple of months of eating out with your children.
+It might be that you will just have a main course in the restaurant of your choosing.
+Maybe that is as much as you do for the first couple of months of eating out with your children.
 By doing this it means that they are sitting for a reasonable time and not getting bored.
-You want to make their experience of eating out something that is enjoyable and not something that feels like a lifetime to them!
+You want to make their experience of eating out something that is enjoyable.
+Not something that feels like a lifetime to them!
 Don’t worry, I’m not saying you need to sacrifice dessert (if that’s your thing), just ask if you can take one away with you! 😉

 Ditch the devices!

-Be prepared to have things to entertain your children during the mealtime, but avoid electronic devices as this will mean that they will get engrossed in whatever they are doing on the device and therefore won’t be ‘in the moment’.
-It also means learning the concept of time (it is extremely important that adults role model this behaviour by not having their devices at the table either!).
-By having devices to entertain them they are also are losing out on learning valuable life skills like making conversation with the other people at the table and their own entertainment.
-Don’t bring out a bag full of activities for them straight away as this will become expected and might not always be possible.
+Be prepared to have things to entertain your children during the mealtime.
+However, avoid electronic devices.
+Having devices will mean that they will get engrossed in whatever they are doing on the device and therefore won’t be ‘in the moment’.
+It also means learning the concept of time.
+It’s extremely important that adults role model this behaviour by not having their devices at the table either!
+By having devices to entertain them, they are also are losing out on learning valuable life skills.
+Such as making conversation with the other people at the table and their own entertainment.
+Don’t bring out a bag full of activities for them straight away, as this will become expected.
+And it might not always be possible.

 First things first

 So, what can they do when sitting at the table?
 Spend time looking at the menu with them and explaining the different things that are on there.
-Involve them in making choices such as what Mummy or Daddy should have or what they should try.
+Involve them in making choices such as what Mummy or Daddy should have, or what they should try.
 You can even do this with babies.
-Starting them early with conversation and involvement means that they too will learn how to manage and approach the eating out experience.
-Have a couple of table top toys and activities in reserve, which your children don’t normally have, so that there is an element of interest for them – avoid anything too messy! ;-).
+Starting them early with conversation and involvement means that they too will learn how to manage and approach the eating-out experience.
+Have a couple of table top toys and activities in reserve.
+Pick ones your children don’t normally have, so that there is an element of interest for them.
+Avoid anything too messy! ;-).
 For older children, involving the whole family in a simple game of cards can be great fun and get everyone talking and involved.